deltachat/deltachat-pages/es/help.md

   for the R&D behind this feature.

 - As of Dec 2019, a "verified group" remains an experimental feature.
-  It is continously improved and many bugs have been fixed since the original introduction in 2018.
-However, there remain cases, especially with large groups where inconsistencies can occure, or messages become unreadable.
+  It is continuously improved and many bugs have been fixed since the original introduction in 2018.
+However, there remain cases, especially with large groups where inconsistencies can occur, or messages become unreadable.
 Early 2020 a security review is upcoming, and several new developments around qr-join protocols are taking place so chances are we remove the "experimental" label not too far in the future.